Holidays Calendar for October 29, 2016

 This Day in History

 • 2012 Hurricane Sandy hit the east coast of the United States.
-148 were killed directly and 138 more indirectly.
+148 people were killed directly and 138 more indirectly.
 The hurricane caused nearly $70 billion in damages and major power outages.

 • 1990 Born: Eric Saade, Swedish singer and songwriter who represented Sweden at the Eurovision Song Contest 2011 in Germany with the song "Popular", placing third.